penguincoder/uncomplicated_mutex/README.md

 Locking Algorithm
 =================

-* Set value in Redis if it does not exist
+* Set value in Redis if it does not exist.
-* If it exists, wait up to 100 times until :timeout has been met
+* If it exists, wait until :timeout has been met.
-* Pessimistically throw an exception if lock was not released and configured to do so
+* If a different process still holds the lock, update the secret token and reset the timeout.
-* Overwrite existing token with new value and assume ownership if configured to do so
+* If the original process still holds the lock, throw an exception.
 * Run block of code
 * Release lock if it contains the same value that it was set to